 Average leaf size: 3-5in (75-200mm) long and 1.5-3in (40-75mm) wide.

 Aucuba is a low maintenance shrub that requires very little attention or pruning.
 Water well until established.
 Container grown plants must be watered regularly.
+Mulch with organic matter in spring and add a general fertilizer.

 Remove unwanted branches in spring and early autumn and trim to shape as required.
 Large leaf varieties are best pruned with secateurs rather than shears, to avoid cutting through the leaves.